philgyford/pepysdiary/README.md

     $ docker cp dump.sql pepys_db:/tmp/
     $ docker exec -i pepys_db pg_restore -h localhost -U pepys -d pepys -j 2 /tmp/dump.sql

+#### 5. uv environment

+Create a virtual env and install Python dependencies using `uv`:

+    $ uv sync

+The webserver process is run on your local machine, not in Docker:

+    $ run runserver

+See the `./run` script for more shortcuts.

+##### 5a.
+Updating dependencies

+The live site currently doesn't use `uv`, so we need to keep `requirements.txt` updated if we change anything:

+    $ uv export --quiet --format requirements-txt --output-file requirements.txt

 #### 5. Vist and set up the site

 Then go to http://www.pepysdiary.test:8000 and you should see the site.